Lucifer1662/cpp-helper/README.md

 1. Moving specific functions from header files to cpp files
 2. Moving all function from header file to cpp file
 3. Moving functions, generates new header file if it does not exist
+4. Move content to a new header file
-4. Creates common default implemented constructors
+5. Creates common default implemented constructors
-5. Generate constructor with all attributes as parameters
+6. Generate constructor with all attributes as parameters

 ---